second-state/runwasi-wasmedge-demo/k3s/k3s.README.md

-So, for a different platform, all libs in output of `~/.wasmedge/plugin/libwasmedgePluginWasiNN.so` should be mounted as files to exact same paths at which they were in host machine
+So, for a different platform, all libs in output of `~/.wasmedge/plugin/libwasmedgePluginWasiNN.so` should be mounted as files to exact same paths at which they were in host machine.

+> For this purpose, `k3s/wasi-nn-chart/values-generator.sh` is here ( NOTE : the `valued-generator.sh` leverages `ldd` and `wasmedge -v` )

+> Again, for `generating custom k3s_deployment_op.yaml template with wasi-nn plugin and dependencies volume mounts for different linux based OS'es`, refer [./k3s/k3s.README.md)(https://github.com/second-state/runwasi-wasmedge-demo/k3s/k3s.helm.README.md)

+After following the steps from `k3s.helm.README.md`, you the generated `k3s_deployment_op.yaml` can be used for the linux based OS on which it was generated

 ```sh
 sudo k3s kubectl apply -f k3s/k3s_deployment.yaml